 - Price – could come with some better ‘extras’

-The Tenshi is another tent from the minds at Nemo, billed as a 4-season shelter.
-While it has a different style than the Kunai, they share more similarities than differences – aside from the price.
+The Kunai is another versatile tent from the minds at Nemo, billed as a 4-season shelter.
 That’s a good thing if you’re in the market for a well-built, lightweight tent, capable of handling almost any conditions.

-At 26.4 square feet, the Tenshi is a bit smaller than the Kunai, and a little heavier at 5.14 lbs.
+At 26.4 square feet, the Kunai, and weighs 5.15 lbs.
 There’s a good reason for that difference, as the floor uses 70D PU ripstop nylon instead of 30D.